 A state whose territory corresponds to that occupied by a particular ethnicity that has been transformed into a nationality

 Identity with a group of people descended from a common ancestor.

-a belief that race is the primary determinant of human traits and capacities and that racial differences produce an inherent superiority of a particular race
+Belief that race is the primary determinant of human traits and capacities and that racial differences produce an inherent superiority of a particular race.

 A person who subscribes to the beliefs of racism.